 Raised Bed Gardening

 The ‘raised’ veggie garden is any garden that has been framed – typically with wood – raising the soil line above that of the ground.
 You can use wood, field stone, bricks, treated 6 x 6 timbers or anything that will hold dirt in to frame and raise a garden.
 Ideally the framing material will be attractive to look at and will not rot.
+Pressure treated wood is recommended.
 Also avoid railway ties as they usually contain a wood preservative called creosote that will hurt your plants.
-I usually use pressure treated lumber, using our Raised Bed Garden System (B1230) makes the job easier the kit has metal corners that let you quickly attach boards.

 Reasons to raise a veggie bed...

 Artistic – a raised bed can look very nifty and sharp.
 Our backyard veggie garden is raised and we put all sorts of fun angles to it just because we could.

 Improve the soil – a raised bed is usually filled with ‘good soil’ that often is better than the icky clay or whatever is in the garden.
 New subdivisions are notorious for poor quality fill and a raised veggie bed is a quick fix.
 If you are ordering dirt to fill a raised bed with – remember spending a few dollars extra in solid quality dirt will pay dividends.
 Also add a bunch of compost or organic matter.